 3. Enhanced expertise and accuracy

 Bookkeeping assistants know the ins and outs of accounting software.
 They stay on top of the latest tax laws and regulations.
-They can provide you with reliable and accurate bookkeeping services to keep your small business on the right track and avoid costly mistakes and penalties.
+They can provide you with reliable and accurate bookkeeping services online to keep your small business on the right track and avoid costly mistakes and penalties.

-1. You get cost-effective services
+1. You get cost-effective online accounting and bookkeeping services

 For your business to grow, cutting costs wherever possible is essential.
 This is why employing a Virtual Assistant is an excellent alternative to a full-time accountant.
 Virtual bookkeeping services are paid by the hour and don’t require additional benefits, bonuses, paid leaves, insurance, or retirement pension plans.